robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 ```

 Rememeber, if you like to run the `load` function after the default form action for the `signup` page has completed, you simply omit the `redirect` after the `try catch` block.

+**<a href="https://kit.svelte.dev/docs/form-actions#loading-data" target="_blank">https://kit.svelte.dev/docs/form-actions#loading-data</a>**

+_After an action runs, the page will be re-rendered (unless a redirect or an unexpected error occurs), with the action's return value available to the page as the `form` prop.
+This means that your page's load functions will run after the action completes._

+**<a href="https://kit.svelte.dev/docs/load#redirects" target="_blank">https://kit.svelte.dev/docs/load#redirects</a>**

+_To redirect users, use the `redirect` helper from `@sveltejs/kit` to specify the location to which they should be redirected alongside a 3xx status code._

 ```ts
 // for now you return the received form values back to the signup page